vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/ponto.rst

 #.
 Finish the flow.

 .. note::
-   You have to authorize all the accounts you want to access in Odoo, but Odoo will filter the accounts based on the institution you selected in the second step.
+   You have to authorize all the accounts you want to access in Odoo, but Leansoft will filter the accounts based on the institution you selected in the second step.

 Update your synchronization credentials